dskjal/comfyui-yolov8-dsuksampler/README.md

 ## Install

-1. Install from the manager or in comfyui `custom_nodes` dir and `git clone https://github.com/dskjal/comfyui-yolov8-dsuksampler.git`
+1. Install from the manager
 2. put detect or seg models in comfyui `models/yolov8` dir

 ## Sample workflow